-The user experience is probably the most important metric for internet connectivity but we made also a few simple technical measurements to see if the results match with our own experiences.
+The user experience is probably the most important metric for internet connectivity but we made also a few simple technical measurements to see if the results match our own experiences.
 We were expecting somehow bad numbers after realizing the user experience isn't good.

 Firstly, we tested downloading speed with a few speed metering services on the internet.
 The results varied between 0,2 Mbit/s and 3,10 Mbit/s.
 Downstream speeds below 1 Mbit/s are poor for any kind of use except simple messaging.
-For comparison, we have made similar tests in Finnair's plane and we got stable 15 Mbit/s download rate.
+For comparison, we have made similar tests in Finnair's plane and we got a stable 15 Mbit/s download rate.

 Finally we measured the connection delay which tells how fast the user can expect any kind of reply from servers.
-According to our measurements the lowest delay way about 400ms (about half second).
+According to our measurements the lowest delay way about 400ms (about half a second).
 This is the shortest time how long it takes you to get any reply from a server no matter what service you are using.
-Because the airplane's internet connection uses satellites, the delay is always highly probable.
+Because the aeroplane's internet connection uses satellites, the delay is always highly probable.
 Good quality home internet connections have a delay of 10 to 20 ms but when using satellites, the delay is unfortunately always high.
 This is something that can't be easily improved when using satellite technology.
 The connection speed user feels depends on the delay and the available bandwidth.

-Our technical measurements were simple but it seems that available bandwidth between the internet and the plane is really low.
+Our technical measurements were simple but it seems that the available bandwidth between the internet and the plane is low.
 It is not high enough for a good user experience.
 We feel that the Premium WiFi is still too cheap and there are too many concurrent WiFi users.
 The whole plane shares the same bandwidth.
 The more users online, the worse the browsing quality experience will be.

-Before we made the purchase decision, there was a disclaimer telling that because the WiFi system is complex, its quality may sometimes be bad.
+Before we made the purchase decision, there was a disclaimer telling us that because the WiFi system is complex, its quality may sometimes be bad.
 For us, this sounds like an excuse.
 Norwegian should openly tell all the important parameters of the connection no matter how good or bad they are.